 Jimi Hendrix’s 1960s Ibanez Jet King

-Something that could go along this theory is Charles Washington’s statement in the 1973 movie Jimi Hendrix.
-Charles Washington said that Jimi would often pawn his guitar between the gigs.
-He also mentioned that since the guitar was strung upside down for Jimi, he had to use this one specific guitar and no other.
+Supporting this theory is Charles Washington’s statement in the 1973 film “Jimi Hendrix.”
+Washington revealed that Jimi often pawned his guitar between gigs.
+Furthermore, since they restrung the guitar upside down for Jimi, he had to use that specific instrument and no other.

 As you know, Jimi was a left-handed player – he would have to string his guitar upside-down.
 This was okay, with one exception – Jimi would somehow always manage to pawn this guitar before a gig and the band would have to go repossess it.
 Nothing else could be used, he had to have this specific guitar.Major Charles Washington interview – Jimi Hendrix movie (1973)

 GroundGuitar counts on your criticism and feedback.
-In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment above.
+In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

-In case you want to talk to me privatly, please use the contact form and I will get back to you as soon as possible.
+In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)